North Light

-North Light (foaled March 1, 2001) is a retired Thoroughbred racehorse, and active sire, bred in Ireland but trained in the United Kingdom.
-He is best known as the winner of The Derby in 2004.
-He currently stands at the Adena Springs Stud in Aurora, Ontario, Canada.
+North Light (1 March 2001 – 20 March 2024) was Thoroughbred racehorse, and sire, bred in Ireland but trained in the United Kingdom.
+He was best known as the winner of The Derby in 2004.

 Background

 North Light was bred in Ireland by Lord Weinstock's Ballymacoll Stud.
 On Lord Weinstock's death in 2002, his thoroughbreds, including the yearling North Light, passed to the executors of his estate.
 In 2004 the ownership of North Light was officially transferred to the Ballymacoll Stud.